ts-defold/tsd-template-war-battles/README.md

 6. `speed` is the movement speed expressed in pixels per second.
 7. The `final()` function is called when the script component is deleted from the game.
 This happens either when the container game object ("player") is deleted or when the game shuts down.
 8. The script explicitly releases input focus, telling the engine that it wants no more input.
 Input focus is automatically released when the game object is deleted so this line is not necessary but is included here for clarity.
 9. The `update()` function is called once each frame.
 The game is running at 60 frames per second so the function is called at an interval of 1/60 seconds.
-The argument variable `dt` contains the current frame interval---the number of seconds elapsed since the last call to the function.
+The argument variable `dt` contains the current frame interval--the number of seconds elapsed since the last call to the function.
 10. If the `moving` flag is true, get the current game object position.
 The function `go.get_position()` takes an optional argument which is the id of the game object to get the position of.
 If no argument is given, the current game object's position is returned.
 11. Add the current direction vector (scaled to speed and frame interval) to the position.
 12. Set the position of the game object to the new position.